 - The effective maturity of longer term bonds may be dramatically different than shorter term obligations.
 Funds that invest in intermediate-term and long-term bonds will receive early returns of principal when bonds are called or sold before they mature.
 These Funds may not be able to reinvest the money they receive at as high a yield. - The default of an issuer of a bond in making its payment obligations could result in the loss of interest income and/or principal to the Funds, and correspondingly, to investors. - Certain Funds may invest in high-yield debt obligations ("junk bonds") and senior loans, which consist of lower grade securities ("Baa" or lower by Moody's and "BBB" or lower by Standard & Poor's), or in comparable non-rated securities.
 While these lower rated securities offer a higher return potential than higher rated securities, they also involve greater price volatility and greater risk of loss of income and principal. - Securities of foreign companies and/or companies located in "emerging markets" held by the Trust and by the Funds present risks beyond those of U.S. issuers.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - Certain of the Securities are shares of closed-end funds which frequently trade at a discount from their net asset value in the secondary market.
-The amount of such discount is subject to change from time to time in response to various factors. - Because the Trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in securities that generate tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions. - Unitholders will pay both Trust expenses and will also indirectly bear a share of each Fund's expenses. - The Trust and certain Funds may invest in companies with smaller market capitalizations, which may have less liquid stock and more volatile prices than larger capitalized companies.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The Trust invests in shares of closed-end funds.
+Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective, market conditions affecting a fund's investments.
+The Trust and underlying funds have management and operating expenses.
+You will bear not only your share of the Trust's expenses, but also the expenses of the underlying funds.
+By investing in other funds, the Trust incurs greater expenses than you would incur if you invested directly in the funds. - Because the Trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in securities that generate tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions. - Unitholders will pay both Trust expenses and will also indirectly bear a share of each Fund's expenses. - The Trust and certain Funds may invest in companies with smaller market capitalizations, which may have less liquid stock and more volatile prices than larger capitalized companies.
 Such companies also tend to have unproven track records and, to a certain extent, are more likely to perform less well or fail than companies with larger market capitalizations. - There is no assurance that any dividends will be declared or paid in the future on the Securities.